justinyaodu/justinyaodu.github.io/pages/index.md

 # Justin Yao Du

 Hi there!
-I'm a computer science student and aspiring software engineer, among other things.
+I'm a software engineer, among other things.

 ## Contact